geoffhunter/gedcom-file-processor/README.md

 get_family_where_child returns the id of the family where the individual (id passed as a parameter) is a child.

-read_families reads Families.txt into the ‘families’ list.
+read_families reads families.txt into the ‘families’ list.

 add_family writes a family to the ‘families’ list.

-write_families writes the ‘families’ list to Families.txt.
+write_families writes the ‘families’ list to families.txt.

 get_father_id returns the id of the husband in the family where the individual (id passed as a parameter) is a child.

 get_mother_id returns the id of the wife in the family where the individual (id passed as a parameter) is a child.

-read_children reads Children.txt into the ‘children’ list.
+read_children reads children.txt into the ‘children’ list.

 add_child writes a child to the ‘children’ list.

-write_children writes the ‘children’ list to Children.txt.
+write_children writes the ‘children’ list to children.txt.